Izaiah-M/Fullstack-monorepo-project/ASSIGNMENT.md

 ```
 to create the zip file.
 In this way the `.gitignore` rules will apply and the
 zip will only include code and no `node_modules`.

+# Future improvements:
+- Send emails for when a reviewer replies